CoderYihaoWang/projects/README.md

 We learn by creating.
 So, alongside my journey of learning software engineering, I have made some interesting projects which I am proud of.
 Here is a list:

+- **[The Most Dangerous Writing App Extension](https://github.com/CoderYihaoWang/the-most-dangerous-writing-app-extension)** The vscode extension version of [the Most Dangerous Writing App](https://github.com/maebert/themostdangerouswritingapp).
+It eliminates everything you write if you stop typing for 5 seconds.
+You can install it from [Vscode Extensions Marketplace](https://github.com/CoderYihaoWang/the-most-dangerous-writing-app-extension).

 - **Sorta** (_This project is work in progress_) A language agnostic visualization tool that animates sorting algorithms.

     - **Sorta** (WIP): the frontend, creates animations of sorting algorithms by steps retrieved from backend API.